If you have questions regarding this policy or our handling of your personal information, please email us at firstname.lastname@example.org.

 - where we have to defend ourselves legally.

-Finally, in the event of a reorganisation, sale or takeover we may need to disclose personal information.
+Finally, in the event of a reorganisation, sale or takeover we may need to disclose personal information to new entities within our group or potential acquirers and our and their advisers.

 how long do we retain your personal information?